 For example, this allows you to use an external effects device, like a reverb or delay, exclusively for the monitors.
 When this switch is pushed in, the effects signals coming into the aux return 2 jacks are added to your aux 1 stage monitor mix.
-Adjust the effects level coming in with the aux 2 return controls [44], until it sounds just right in your monitors.
+Adjust the effects level coming in with the aux 2 return controls [47], until it sounds just right in your monitors.

-AUX SEND 1-2 and FIREWIRE
+49. AUX SEND 1-2 to FW 5-6

-A copy of the aux send 1 and 2 outputs is always available via FireWire to send to a computer.
+This switch allows you to send a copy of the aux send 1 and 2 outputs via FireWire to a computer.
 The FireWire output is affected by the channel aux send and master aux send controls.

 For example, you can set up a software effects processor as follows:

-- Set up an aux send in post mode. - FireWire outputs 11 and 12 are always available • to send aux send 1 and 2 to your computer. - Pass this through a software effects processor • or plug-in of your choice. - Return the processed output from the effects processor to mixer channels 11 and 12 (input switch [23] set to FW 1-2). - Alternatively bring the processed sounds into • the control room matrix (engage FW 1-2 [36]) and add it to the main mix (engage assign to main mix [37]). - You can even use the computer as two separate • independent mono in, stereo out processors.
+- Set up an aux send in post mode. - Engage this switch to make aux send FireWire outputs 5 and 6 available to your computer. - Pass this through a software effects processor or plug-in of your choice. - Return the processed output from the effects processor to mixer channels 7 and 8 (input switch set to FW 1-2). - Alternatively bring the processed sounds into the control room matrix (engage FW 1-2) and add it to the main mix (engage assign to main mix). - You can even use the computer as two separate independent mono in, stereo out processors.
 Have aux 1 go into one plug-in, and aux 2 go into a different one.
 The stereo outputs of both plug-ins are combined back into the stereo stream coming back to the mixer.

-46. POWER LED
+50. POWER LED